fastenhealth/docs/technical/github_cicd/SELFHOSTED_RUNNERS.md

 3. Click **Runners**.
 4. Click the **New self-hosted runner** button.
 You are redirected to the self-hosted runners configuration page.
 5. Select **macOS** as a runner image and **ARM64** as an architecture.
+   {: .warning }
    > After selecting the runner image and architecture, GitHub prompts you to execute a sequence of shell commands.
 Those commands serve to authenticate your machine with your Github repository, download the necessary runtime and set-up the runner within your environment.
 Take note of these commands, as you will need to execute them on your Mac mini M1.
 6. [Connect](/bare-metal/apple-silicon/how-to/connect-to-mac-mini-m1/) to your Mac mini M1 using VNC.
+   {: .warning }
    > In this instance, SSH cannot be used as the runner service needs a graphical session to be started.

 7. Open a terminal and execute the commands previously prompted by Github.
 Don't launch the runner yet.
+   {: .warning }
    > This tutorial assumes that you picked the default settings when prompted during step 6.

 ## Configuring the runner